Gluten-Free Blackberry Muffins

 Ingredient Notes

-• Lemon zest – I love the flavor that the lemon zest adds to the muffins, but it is optional if you either don’t have lemon on hand or don’t want to use it.
-Rubbing the lemon zest together with the granulated sugar releases the natural oils from the lemon zest and perfumes the sugar.
+• Lemon Zest – Rubbing the lemon zest with the sugar releases the natural oils and perfumes the sugar.
 It’s my favorite way to add citrus zest to recipes.

-• Baking powder – While 1 tablespoon of baking powder may seem like a lot for a muffin recipe, I find it necessary for gluten-free muffins.
-Make sure that your baking powder is not old so that your gluten-free muffins can rise in the oven effectively.
+• Baking Powder – While 1 tablespoon of baking powder may seem like a lot for a muffin recipe, but gluten baked goods need more leavening to rise properly.

 • Milk – I used whole milk in this recipe, but have also tested it with unsweetened almond milk as well if you are in need of a non-dairy option.

-• Vegetable oil – I love to use a neutral oil in muffin recipes because it keeps the muffins really moist without adding too much flavor.
-This helps the blackberry and lemon flavors shine through.
-You can use other neutral-flavored oils like canola oil, avocado oil or grapeseed oil, too.
+• Vegetable oil – Neutral oil keeps the muffins moist without adding flavor, which lets the blackberry and lemon shine through.
+Canola oil, avocado oil, or grapeseed oil also work.

 • Blackberries – I used fresh blackberries for this recipe, but you could also use frozen blackberries if fresh berries are not in season or available to you.
 If using frozen, do not let them thaw and just add them straight to the batter.
 For frozen blackberries, I like to toss them in a tablespoon of the gluten-free flour from the dry ingredients first to soak up some of the extra juices.